shadowsocks/shadowsocks-nodejs/README.md

     timeout         in seconds
     method          encryption method, null by default, or use "rc4"

-Put all the files on your server.
 Run `node server.js` on your server.
 To run it in the background, run `nohup node server.js > log &`.

-Put all the files on your client machine.
-Run `node local.js` on your client machine.
+On your client machine, run `node local.js`.

-Change proxy settings of your browser into
+Change the proxy setting in your browser into

-    SOCKS5 127.0.0.1:local_port

-advanced
+    protocol: socks5
+    hostname: 127.0.0.1
+    port:     your local_port

+Advanced
 ------------

 You can use args to override settings from `config.json`.